khnmehwish/skincare/README.md

 # View the first few rows
 print(df.head())

-Analysis Goals
+ANALYSIS GOALS
-Brand Popularity: Identify which brands have the highest "loves_count".
+BRAND POPULARITY: Identify which brands have the highest "loves_count".

-Pricing Analysis: Compare prices across different product categories.
+PRICING ANALYSIS: Compare prices across different product categories.

-Rating Trends: Analyze the relationship between the number of reviews and the average rating.
+RATING TRENDS: Analyze the relationship between the number of reviews and the average rating.